core-wg/draft-dns-over-coap/draft-ietf-core-dns-over-coap.md

 ----------------------------------------

 - Specify DoC server role in terms of DNS terminology
-- Clarify that upstream to DNS infrastructure is agnostic of the DNS transport
+- Clarify communication of DoC to DNS infrastructure is agnostic of the transport
-- Add subsection on DoC and DNS Push
+- Add subsection on how to implement DNS Push in DoC
 - Add appendix on reference implementation

 Since [draft-ietf-core-dns-over-coap-00]